Drum Fill-ins of Grooves for Internal Phrasing

 Note: On your phone, PDF documents may only open if you choose the “Save, Replace, or Keep Both” option and then it will be downloaded and notify you of this on the top of your screen.
 Open it there or in your Downloads folder and it will give you the option to Open with Adobe Acrobat, Drive, or some other PDF app you have installed on your phone.
 If you watch the associated video, it will open in another tab/window so that you can easily bounce back & forth between the PDF doc and the video.
 If your screen is big enough you can even arrange the windows next to each other!

 Drum Fill-ins are NOT the same as Drum Fills:

 On the other hand, Fill-ins occur during the Time-Keeping by adding extra notes between the regular Time-Keeping notes and the underlying Groove.
 This is often done on the Snare Drum quietly (with ghost-notes) or on the Time-Keeping cymbal or on a different cymbal like the Hi-Hat when the Time-Keeping is on the Ride cymbal.

 Fill-ins shouldn’t be so loud that they change the Groove because 60-70% of what drummers should be doing is “Support” of the Groove.
 Instead, Fill-ins are added to thicken up the texture of the Groove and thus are a form of “Embellishment,” which is about 20-30% of what drummers should be doing.
-Where you do this creates internal Phrases that help the Groove flow like waves of energy in the music.
-I call these patterns “Rhythmic-Energy Contours” (see Drums – Grooves) just like there are melodic contours regarding the flow of pitch in music.
+Where you do this creates Internal Phrasing that helps the Groove flow like waves of energy in the music.
+I call these patterns “Rhythmic-Energy Contours” (see the “Musical Phrasing” section of Drums – Grooves) just like there are melodic contours regarding the flow of pitch in music.

-Thank YOU for visiting: Drum Fill-ins for Spirit Music Meet-Ups
+Thank YOU for visiting: Drum Fill-ins of Grooves for Internal Phrasing